-The General & Age Related Disabilities Engineering (GARDE) program supports research that will lead to the development of new technologies, devices, or software for persons with disabilities.
-Research may be supported that is directed to the characterization, restoration, and/or substitution of human functional ability or cognition, or to the interaction of persons with disabilities and their environment.
-Areas of particular recent interest are disability-related research in neuroscience/neuroengineering and rehabilitation robotics.
-Emphasis is placed on significant advancement of fundamental engineering and scientific knowledge and not on incremental improvements.
-Proposals should advance discovery or innovation beyond the frontiers of current knowledge in disability-related research.
+The General & Age Related Disabilities Engineering (GARDE) program supports fundamental engineering research that will lead to the development of new technologies, devices, or software that improve the quality of life of persons with disabilities.
+Research may be supported that is directed toward the characterization, restoration, and/or substitution of human functional ability or cognition, or to the interaction of persons with disabilities and their environment.
+Areas of particular interest are disability-related research in neuroengineering and rehabilitation robotics.
+Emphasis is placed on significant advancement of fundamental engineering knowledge that facilitates transformative outcomes.
+We discourage applications that propose incremental improvements.
 Applicants are encouraged to contact the Program Director prior to submitting a proposal.

 INFORMATION COMMON TO MOST CBET PROGRAMS

 Proposals should address the novelty and/or potentially transformative nature of the proposed work compared to previous work in the field.
 Also, it is important to address why the proposed work is important in terms of engineering science, as well as to also project the potential impact on society and/or industry of success in the research.
 The novelty or potentially transformative nature of the research should be included, as a minimum, in the Project Summary of each proposal.

 Faculty Early Career Development (CAREER) program proposals are strongly encouraged.
 Award duration is five years.
 The submission deadline for Engineering CAREER proposals is in July every year.
 Please see the CAREER URL here for more information.